Edward J. Konieczny

 Edward J. Konieczny (Note: The surname is pronounced "con YETCH nee".) (born December 20, 1954) was the fifth bishop of the Episcopal Diocese of Oklahoma, United States.
 After studies at Church Divinity School of the Pacific, he was ordained to the diaconate and priesthood in 1994.
-He was elected bishop on May 5, 2007, and consecrated as such September 15, 2007.
+He was elected bishop on May 5, 2007, and consecrated September 15, 2007.
 He served until his successor was installed in August 2020.
 In 2022, he was appointed by Oklahoma Governor Kevin Stitt to the Oklahoma Pardon and Parole Board.

 Early life

 Bishop Ed was born December 20, 1954, at Fairchild Air Force Base in Spokane, Washington.
 In 1955, the family, including Ed and his two siblings, older sister Helene and younger brother William, moved to Anaheim, California.

 Law enforcement career

 After graduating from high school, Konieczny continued his education in a community college on a part-time schedule, while he began a career in law enforcement.
 He earned an AA degree in Administration of Justice and a BA degree in Criminal Justice.
 From 1972 to 1975, he held several civilian positions, then as a Sworn Officer with the police departments of Anaheim and Garden Grove, California from 1975 until 1993.